mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/css_module_landing_page_template/index.md

 ## Related concepts

-List all properties, data types, or glossary terms that may be relevant or related to this module.
+List all other properties, data types, or glossary terms that may be relevant or related to this module.

 ## Specifications